daltonb3657/CSC-153/README.md

 Module Assignemtns can be found in the Assignments branch.

-Semester Project assignments can be found in the Project branch.
+Semester Project Assignments can be found in the Project branch.